 The New England & Bermuda District of Key Clubs consists of 177 Key Clubs with over 7,000 members in high schools from Presque Isle, ME, to Weston, CT; from Canaan, VT, to Hamilton, Bermuda.
-Together, we serve our schools and communities while coming together to support our four district projects.
+Together, we serve our schools and communities while coming together to support our three District Projects.

 Along with the New England & Bermuda Kiwanis Family, we support three District Projects: the Kiwanis Pediatric Trauma Institute, Camp Sunshine, and Children of Peace International

-The District is led by an elected District Board consisting of a Governor, Secretary, Treasurer, Bulletin Editor, several appointed positions, and 26 Lieutenant Governors representing divisions of club.
+The District is led by an elected District Board consisting of a Governor, Secretary, Treasurer, Bulletin Editor, several appointed positions, and 26 Lieutenant Governors representing Divisions of Key Clubs.
 Our official mascot is NED the Lobster.

 NED the Lobster

 The Official Mascot of the New England and Bermuda Districts